-The overall objective of the Company's Board of Directors, and specifically this Compensation Committee, in setting compensation for UNITIL's executive officers is to foster excellence in the management of the assets of the Company.
-To help meet this objective, the Committee believes it is important for the Company to provide compensation to its executive officers which varies directly with the performance of the Company and to make payment of annual compensation with both cash and Company stock in place of all cash.
+The overall objective of the Company's Board of Directors, and specifically this Compensation Committee, in setting compensation for Unitil's executive officers is to foster excellence in the management of the assets of the Company.
+To help meet this objective, the Committee believes it is important for the Company to provide compensation to its executive officers which varies directly with the performance of the Company and to make payment of annual compensation with both cash and Company stock in place of all-cash.

 Accordingly, the Company pays both "base" and "variable" compensation to its officers.
-The base component of compensation is determined under the UNITIL System's salary matrix which is reviewed from time to time by outside consultants as to its competitiveness.
-Variable compensation is based on factors that measure the success of the Company for any given year and is governed by the System's Management Performance Compensation Plan ("MPCP") and the profitability of the System's non-utility subsidiary, UNITIL Resources.
-The factors under the MPCP relate to the earnings of the Company and the rate of return achieved on shareholder-provided equity as well as cost control and the competitiveness of the rates charged to the UNITIL System's utility customers.
-(See "Other Compensation Arrangements" for a detailed discussion of these factors.)
+The base component of compensation is determined under the Unitil System's salary matrix which is reviewed from time to time by outside consultants as to its competitiveness.
+Variable compensation is based on factors that measure the success of the Company for any given year and is governed by the System's Management Performance Compensation Plan ("MPCP") and the profitability of the System's non-utility subsidiary, Unitil Resources.
+The factors under the MPCP relate to the earnings of the Company and the rate of return achieved on shareholder-provided equity as well as cost control and the competitiveness of the rates charged to the Unitil System's utility customers.
 In addition, to further bolster ownership in the Company by the executive officers, the Company, in 1989, instituted a "Key Employee Stock Option Plan" with the approval of the Company's shareholders.
 This plan was tailored to emphasize dividend and stock value growth as a prerequisite to the maximization of value to the participants.
-(See "Other Compensation Arrangements" for a more detailed discussion of this plan.)

 The compensation of the Chief Executive Officer ("CEO"), Peter J. Stulgis, is governed by these same plans and objectives.
-The base compensation for Mr. Stulgis was increased by approximately 3.1% in 1994 which reflected the percentage increase in the UNITIL System's salary matrix which covers all nonbargaining unit employees.
-The variable compensation paid to Mr. Stulgis in 1994 was based upon the UNITIL System's operating results for 1993 under the MPCP discussed above and a distribution from a performance pool related to the 1994 results of the System's newly formed non-utility subsidiary, UNITIL Resources.
-Under the MPCP, Mr. Stulgis received a payment in cash and Company stock which represented 23% of his total compensation.
-This MPCP payment is formula-driven and reflected the achievement in 1993 of earnings which were above target levels; a rate of return which was in the 72nd percentile of peer companies; cost control results which were at the 100th percentile of peer companies; and residential utility rates which were at the 93rd percentile of the peer group.
-The distribution from the UNITIL Resources 1994 performance pool was based upon its contribution to System earnings and was equal to 7.9% of his total compensation.
-In setting the compensation of Mr. Stulgis for 1994, the Committee independently reviewed the current compensation data for over fifty companies which included all of the companies used as the peer group in the Stock Performance Graph shown on the following page.
+The base compensation for Mr. Stulgis was increased by approximately 3.4% in 1995 which reflected the percentage increase in the Unitil System's salary matrix which covers all nonbargaining unit employees.
+The variable compensation paid to Mr. Stulgis in 1995 was based upon the Unitil System's operating results for 1994 under the MPCP discussed above and a distribution from a performance pool related to the 1995 results of the System's newly formed non-utility subsidiary, Unitil Resources.
+Under the MPCP, Mr. Stulgis received a payment in cash and Company stock which represented 25% of his total compensation.
+This MPCP payment is formula-driven and reflected the achievement in 1994 of earnings which were above target levels; a rate of return which was in the 89th percentile of peer companies; cost control results which were at the 100th percentile of peer companies; and residential utility rates which were at the 97th percentile of the peer group.
+The distribution from the Unitil Resources 1995 performance pool was based upon its contribution to System earnings and was equal to 9.2% of his total compensation.
+In setting the compensation of Mr. Stulgis for 1995, the Committee independently reviewed the current compensation data for over fifty companies which included all of the companies used as the peer group in the Stock Performance Graph shown below.
 Based upon this review, the Committee found that the total compensation to be paid to the CEO fell within the same range of compensation paid to the CEO's of companies of like size, location and industry, and believes it was appropriately linked to corporate performance.

-The Committee also approved the compensation of UNITIL's other executive officers for 1994 following the principles and procedures outlined in this report.
+The Committee also approved the compensation of Unitil's other executive officers for 1995 following the principles and procedures outlined in this report.